 It's also worth noting that the app does not feature an option to only allow streaming on a Wi-Fi connection.
 Under 'Data Usage Settings', you're only given the option to select Auto or Low quality settings.

-Subtitle options are also nowhere to be seen, so bad luck if you're hearing impaired.
-We would've also liked for offline viewing to be included, though its omission is a little more understandable, given that the app has only just launched.
+We would've also liked for offline viewing to be included, though its omission is a little more understandable, given that the app is relatively new.